typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-centrality.md

 So the result map will only include entities with coreness greater than or equal to 10.

-{% include note.html content="Relationship instances will NOT have coreness." %}
+{% include note.html content="k value can not be smaller than 2" %}

 ## Centrality within a subgraph